Beat Saber x Billie Eilish: Go-To-Market

 • Integrated 5 titles into the "First Steps" Quest 2 anthem commercial

-• Executed full "Play for Real" campaign featuring key titles across static creative, cinemagraphs, Instagram/Facebook filters, influencer activations, performance media, and reservable media partnerships with VOX, Genius, Complex and others
+• Executed full "Play for Real" campaign featuring key titles across static creative, cinemagraphs, Instagram/Facebook filters, influencer activations, performance media, and reservable media partnerships

 • Secured a last-minute opportunity to launch a Beat Saber Music Pack with international sensation BTS — driving millions of dollars in content sales, the highest of any Beat Saber music pack at the time